Yabonev/reducing-friction-during-agentic-coding/README.md

 **The Problem:** LLMs forget instructions as context grows.
 Important rules get buried under conversation history.

 **The Solution:** Inject system reminders after every user prompt using the `UserPromptSubmit` hook.
-These reminders appear as high-priority because the model is recency bias, focusing on the latest tokens more than previous ones.
+These reminders appear as high-priority because the model has recency bias, focusing on the latest tokens more than previous ones.

 **Example: Step-back analysis reminder**
-Used to decrease the changes of hallucinations by forcing the model to output in the direction of "ARE YOU SURE ABOUT THAT?"
+Used to decrease the chances of hallucinations by forcing the model to output in the direction of "ARE YOU SURE ABOUT THAT?"

 Create `~/.claude/hooks/inject_reminder.sh`: